SaiKrishnaChaitanya24/SCP-Documentation/source/index.rst

 Welcome to the Structural-Connectivity Pipeline Documentation
 =============================================

-This documentation provides an overview of the DiCIPHR-Pipeline and detailed instructions on how to run and use the pipeline effectively.
+This documentation provides an overview of the Structural-Connectivity Pipeline and detailed instructions on how to run and use the pipeline effectively.
 Below are some key references and methodologies used in the pipeline.

 .. image:: images/SCP_image1.png
    :alt: T1 and DTI Preprocessing pipeline